mediocregopher/hyrax/README.md

 Anyone connected to hyrax has the ability to `get` or `sub` to the value of any key, but only those who have properly authenticated to the key's domain have the ability to change the key.

+## Distribution

+Hyrax is a distributed storage system, wherein the keys that have been set are distributed amongst multiple nodes (the pool).
+Each key's actual location (which node it's actually on) is decided based on the hash of its name combined with a virtual bucket system.
+This allows admins to add and remove nodes without having to lose any data.
+When a node is added data is automatically moved to it, and when it is removed all data will be automatically moved away.
+If a node dies then all data on it is lost, but the other nodes will continue on without interruption.

+A hyrax client doesn't have to actually know where the keys are located, data transfer is done transparently.
+The client can connect to any node regardless of what it's doing.

+There is also the idea of out-of-pool nodes to consider.
+These are nodes that aren't in the pool, meaning they have no critical data stored locally, but are in the cluster.
+These nodes will still operate normally and the client doesn't have to treat them any different, but they have the added benefit of being completely disposable.
+If an out-of-pool node crashes or becomes unresponsive it won't affect the rest of the pool in the slightest.
+This makes them useful as front-end nodes for hyrax.

 ## Auth

 Hyrax is set up with a list of secret keys.
 When you send a command which requires authentication to a